-Vegas, Paris, Manchester, Ohio and Orlando.
+Vegas, Paris, Manchester, Ohio, Orlando and Houston.
 They all mark places where violent, senseless tragedy struck during live music performances.
 It is gut-wrenching and hard to even imagine.
 It really struck a deep chord for us and this is how we responded…

 Music is a part of the Brand Fuel brand.
 Always has been.
 We are the people who can’t go a day without music.
 We support our favorite bands at live shows by buying their merch – even though we know what a printed t-shirt actually costs.
 We might even crowd surf when so moved.
 We seem to (appropriately) take PTO the day after a show.
 And not necessarily because we visited the bar one too many times; rather because we depleted 2-days of energy from a 3-hour live show.

 Hunter S. Thompson once said, “I still believe that a car with the gas needle on empty can run about fifty more miles if you have the right music very loud on the radio.”
 Maybe it’s Bruno, or Eddie or Isbell, or Bono, or Led Zep, or The Dead, or Foo Fighters or maybe it’s Rainbow Kitten Surprise.
 But we agree in the magic.
 Music fuels our souls.

 So, during this often-worrisome time, when some might be afraid to go to a show, we are taking a stand.
 And we invite YOU to join us.
 Let’s share what the power of music and what it means to us while wearing an all-time favorite branded product – a t-shirt – with a design featuring your favorite band.

 Music is the great uniter, where people who don’t agree on many things can find a common connection.
 Music builds community.
 Music is positive and powerful.
 Let’s not let anyone steal that away.